The best springtime astronomical views for small telescopes and binoculars

 Just what can be seen of M13 using a small telescope depends on many factors, including experience and the size and quality of your optics.
 Any binoculars or scope will show that M13 is a fuzzy disc with a bright center, and this is often quite a sight when the background stars are also seen at low power.
 The challenge for M13, and all globular clusters, is to resolve their stellar structure, that is, to partially break the image into individual stars.
 The size threshold for resolving M13 is about a 4-inch telescope, although on exceptional nights individual stars can be seen with a scope as small as 70 mm (2.8 inch) aperture.
 Resolution requires magnification of at least 80x, and on a good night 40-50x per inch can be used.

+On the other hand, the spring is a great time for viewing galaxies for the same reason that it contains very few nebulae – the Milky Way is not in a favorable position until the wee hours of the morning.
+Galaxies are best seen during periods when the Moon is set, at least two hours from dawn or dusk, and preferably at an hour when they will be as high above the horizon as possible.
 Save for the very brightest, galaxies will require suburban or rural viewing locations.
 They are very difficult targets for a small scope from urban locations and even dark locations (an unlit football field or park) surrounded by a city will experience major light pollution.
 It is also important to let your eyes adjust in the dark for about 30 minutes before doing any serious observing.

 An important technique for seeing galaxies and other objects with low surface brightness is averted vision.
 When using averted vision, you look a bit to the side of where an dim object ought to be.
 The sharpest vision is in a central region of the retina called the fovea.
 All of the photosensitive cells in the fovea are cones, which are responsible for our color vision, and are not very sensitive in the dark.
 Looking a bit away from your target shifts the target onto areas of the retina filled with rods, which are extremely sensitive to light at night.
 This makes it easier to see dim objects.